A. Neuropraxia

 1) Signs of a cervical myelopathy

-2) Progressive neurologic
+2) Progressive neurologic deficits

 3) Disc extrusion